-The technical explanation of a a special rate or special charge comes from legislation (under the LGA 1989) that allows councils to recover the cost of works from property owners who will gain special benefit from that work.
+The technical explanation of a special rate or special charge comes from legislation (the LGA 1989).
+These charges allow councils to recover the cost of works from property owners who will gain special benefit from that work.

-The purposes for which special rates and special charges may be used include road construction, kerb and channelling, footpath provision, drainage, and other capital improvement projects.
+The purposes for which special rates and special charges may be used include (but are not limited to) road construction, kerb and channelling, footpath provision, drainage, and other capital improvement projects.

-Before declaring special charge scheme the requirements of the LGA 1989 must be complied with as well as any Ministerial Guidelines.
+Before declaring a special charge scheme, the Council must comply with the requirements of the LGA 1989 as well as any Ministerial Guidelines.

 According to section 163(1) of the LGA 1989, a council may declare a special rate, a special charge or a combination of both only for the purposes of -